gsaffouri/amazon-eks/README.md

 # 'f' flag is exclusively used by GitHub Actions to execute scheduled linting
 ./deploy-tf.sh -f

-# 'u' flag is used to prepare the main.tf file for existing deployments
-./deploy-tf.sh -u
 ```

 ### GitHub Actions CI/CD Pipeline (Expanded version)